CERT-Polska/Artemis/docs/quick-start.rst

 - 30GB of free disk space to store Docker images and scan results.

-To start Artemis, clone the ``https://github.com/CERT-Polska/Artemis/`` repository and execute the following 2 commands in your terminal in the ``Artemis`` directory:
+To start Artemis, clone the ``https://github.com/CERT-Polska/Artemis/`` repository and execute the following command in your terminal in the ``Artemis`` directory:

 .. code-block:: console

-   cp env.example .env  # after doing that, configure the settings by changing the user-agent and any other settings you want to change
    ./scripts/start

+This command will automatically create a `.env` file with default settings if it doesn't exist.
+You can edit this file later to configure various settings, including the user-agent and other options according to your requirements.

-We recommend to set the ``CUSTOM_USER_AGENT`` setting and rate-limit the scanning (more information here: :doc:`user-guide/cooperation-with-scanned-entities`).
+We strongly recommend setting the ``CUSTOM_USER_AGENT`` and configuring rate-limiting for scanning (more information here: :doc:`user-guide/cooperation-with-scanned-entities`).

 After that you should be able to access the Artemis dashboard at ``localhost:5000``.